- Copy editing

 - PDF: I have Adobe Acrobat Pro 2020 so that I can work smoothly with professional graphic designers on electronic proofreads.
 It allows the most compact and unambiguous markup and provides a checklist of all the edits in the document.
 I can also use it to convert PDFs to Word documents, rearrange pages, and split and merge PDFs.

 - Adobe InDesign: I can edit directly in InDesign, which may be a good option for very layout-intensive documents.

 - LibreOffice: LibreOffice is a free word processor with advanced formatting and track changes functionality.
 LibreOffice also handles a variety of other file formats such as WordPerfect, so I may be able to handle older or unusual file formats.

 - LaTeX: I can use Overleaf or similar LaTeX editing tools.

 - I can also work with Pages, HTML, plain text (.txt), or hard copy (paper).

 How to payI accept personal cheques, money orders, bank transfers, Interac e-transfer, or PayPal payments.
 I ask for an extra fee to cover PayPal and bank transfer fees.

 I don’t want to make a project late because of a hard drive crash or other failure, so I use version control and make regular on-site and off-site backups.
-To protect the confidentiality of your documents, the off-site backups are encrypted with GnuPG.
+To protect the confidentiality of your documents, my off-site backups are encrypted with GnuPG.